 Basics of Information Technology security.
-Students are introduced to the goals of IT security, common threats and countermeasures including firewalls, SSL technologies and IP Masquerading.
+Students are introduced to the goals of IT security, common threats and countermeasures including firewalls, Intrusion Detection and Prevention Systems (IDPS) and virtual private networks.
 Several operating environments will be studied as examples.
-This course will also include a section on computer ethics.
+Also includes a section on computer ethics.
+Prerequisite(s): NET 2001.